abhishekjairath/sonic-pi-mcp/README.md

 }
 ```

-5. Check the Sonic Pi log window for any error messages or output

 ### Troubleshooting Development Issues

-1. **Build Errors**
-   - Run `npm run build` and check for TypeScript errors
-   - Ensure all dependencies are installed correctly
-   - Check `tsconfig.json` for proper configuration
+1. **Bun Installation Issues**
+   - Make sure Bun is in your PATH
+   - Try running `bun --version` to verify the installation
+   - If using Claude Desktop, use the full path to Bun in the config

 2. **MCP Inspector Connection Issues**
-   - Verify the server is running (`npm run dev`)
+   - Verify the server is running (`bun run dev`)
    - Check that the working directory path is correct
    - Ensure no other instances of the server are running